Vision dream stories

 Corporate Communication Director

 We are in Budapest.
 The sun rose and the alarm rang.
 Another wonderful day sets in!
 Nowadays, scientists have developed a solution that significantly reduces the environmental impact, making our planet prosper.
 After getting up and swinging upstairs, I enter a room formerly called the kitchen, where there is a machine like a tanning bed.
 It’s a strange development.
 You just install it and you no longer need to eat in the traditional sense.
 This machine nourishes the body at the cellular level.
 It delivers microscopic nutrients to the human body through the skin and respiration which are necessary for survival and maintenance of our health.
 Five minutes a day of nutrition in this structure and you are ready for daily intake.
-The sun’s rays, so to speak, intimidate these nutrients, so just use the machine once a day.
+The sunrays replenish these nutrients, so it’s enough to use the machine once a day.
 It’s a good reason to breathe during the day.
 Wonderful isn’t it?
 Breathing breaks and sunbathing in the workplace instead of lunch breaks.
 Of course, cloudy weather also does not hamper the functioning of the structure, since it feeds without sunlight, only twice a day is needed.
 So all my day is spent usefully.
 I am full of energy, collecting trash with a group that we put in recycling units.
 At the end of the day, I go home and I just sit on the couch because I can live in a place where the earth is important.

 Sports Consultant & Product Trainer